FranciscoOrdonez/PokerPython/README.md

 1. DEFINE STRUCTURES: dictionaries, arrays, etc.

-1.1.
+3.1.
 TWO arrays hand1 and hand2 with 5 elements each.
-Each element has the card represented with two characters: ‘2K’, the first is the number of the card and the second is the suit
+Each element has the card represented with two characters: ‘2K’, the first is the number of the card and the second is the suit.

-1.2.	define values for cards in a dictionary: dict_value={'2':2,'3':3,'4':4,'5':5,'6':6,'7':7,'8':8,'9':9,'T':10,'J':11,'Q':12,'K':13,'A':14}
+3.2.	define values for cards in a dictionary: dict_value={'2':2,'3':3,'4':4,'5':5,'6':6,'7':7,'8':8,'9':9,'T':10,'J':11,'Q':12,'K':13,'A':14}

-1.3.
+3.3.
 Define  suites for cards  in an array  suites : = ['S','H','D','C']

-1.4.	create a dictionary to store hand values depending on play or game:  Hand = {"nothing":1, "onePair":2, "twoPairs":3,"threeKind": 4, "Straight":5,"Flush":6,"FullHouse":7,"FourKind":8,"StraightFlush":9,"RoyalFlush":10}
+3.4.	create a dictionary to store hand values depending on play or game:  Hand = {"nothing":1, "onePair":2, "twoPairs":3,"threeKind": 4, "Straight":5,"Flush":6,"FullHouse":7,"FourKind":8,"StraightFlush":9,"RoyalFlush":10}

-1.5.
+3.5.
 Define values for first and second hand and initiatize it to zero in dictionary Value_hands = {‘FirstHand’:0,’SecondHand’:0}

-1.6.
+3.6.
 Define totals  for first and second hand and initiatize it to zero in dictionary totals = {‘FirstHand’:0,’SecondHand’:0}

-1.7.
+3.7.
 Define hiCards  for first and second hand and initiatize it to zero in dictionary hiCards = {‘FirstHand’:0,’SecondHand’:0}

-1.8.
+3.8.
 Define a dictionary to store number of cards per suite in a game and initialize it to zero: no_Suites = {'spadeSum':0,'heartSum':0, 'diamondSum':0,'clubSum': 0}

-1.9.
+3.9.
 Create a temporary  dictionary to store: “ total: and “hicard” values with values zero: Hand_value = {‘total”:0,’hiCard’:0}

 2. CHECK IF CARDS ARE CORRECT.
 This will check if cards have values according to cards.
 The numbers are from 2 to A and suites are S,H,D or C.  If this condition is not true, the program will send a number zero as a result with a message indicating that the cards are not correct, finishing the program.

 3. EVALUATE HAND1 AND STORE RESULTS

 3.1.
 With the array hand1,  initialize dictionary Hand_value.

 3.2.
 Uses a function "getValueOfHand" to find out  on which game is the hand, and  two other values "total" and "Hicard".

 3.3.
 Finally saves the value of the game in three dictionaries: 1- "Value_hands['FirstHand'], 2- totals['FirstHand'] and  3- hiCards['FirstHand']

 4. EVALUATE HAND2 AND STORE RESULTS

 4.1.
 With the array hand2,  initialize dictionary Hand_value.

 4.2.
 Uses a function "getValueOfHand" to find out  on which game is the hand, and  two other values "total" and "Hicard".

 4.3.
 Finally saves the value of the game in three dictionaries: 1- "Value_hands['SecondHand'], 2- totals['SecondHand'] and  3- hiCards['SecondHand'].

-5. CHECK WHO WINS?
+4. CHECK WHO WINS?

-5.1.
-FUNCTION whowins has as inputs three dictionaries:  Value_hands, totals and hiCards, each has values     in dictionaries on first hand and second hand.
+   -	FUNCTION "whowins" has as inputs three dictionaries:  Value_hands, totals and hiCards, each has valuesin dictionaries on first hand and second hand.
-5.2.

     1. VAlue_hands:  values the game.
 The highest value has game 'RoyalFlash' which is '10' and the lowest value is "nothing" with a value of '1' (see dictionary Hand)
-5.3.

     2. totals: has the totals for game.
-If game has one pair of 3's, the totals is 3*2 = 6 or if hand is     [2C 3H 4C 5S 6D], totals is number of last card which is '6'
+If game has one pair of 3's, the totals is 3*2 = 6 or if hand is [2C 3H 4C 5S 6D], totals is number of last card which is '6'.
-5.4.

     3. HighCard: is the highest card of hand.
-If ['2C','2D','2S','2H','TH'], there are two pairs, the high card      is the last card which is 'T' and represents a number '10'.
+If ['2C','2D','2S','2H','TH'], there are two pairs, the high card is the last card('T') and represents a number '10'.
-5.5.

 With these inputs the function evaluales who wins, first or second hand.
-5.6.
 If first hand wins it returns a number '1'.
 If second hand wins it returns a number "2".

-6. Print results:  ‘0’: IF CARD ARE INCORRECT, ‘1’ IF HAND1 WINS, ‘2’ IF HAND2 WINS
+5. Print results:  ‘0’: IF CARD ARE INCORRECT, ‘1’ IF HAND1 WINS, ‘2’ IF HAND2 WINS